EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

    :header: Parameter, Data type, Units, Description
    :widths: 10,10,5,40

-   id, str or int, , Satellite identifier.
+   idn, str or int, , Unique satellite identifier.
 The names of the output files are based on this field. sma,float, kilometers, Length of the orbit semi-major axis ecc,float,, Orbit eccentricity inc,float,degrees, Orbit inclination